16 August 2018

 If you do not pay us for any amount you are responsible for and which is due under these terms and conditions, or if payment from the bank account you have authorised us to direct debit money from or the credit or debit card you have authorised us to charge is dishonoured, cancelled or refused, we can:

 a.
-Attempt again to debit your nominated bank account or credit or debit card with lesser notice than outlined at 5.3;
+Attempt again to debit your nominated bank account or credit or debit card (we will give you at least 24 hours’ notice);

-b. charge you our reasonable costs in collecting money you owe us, including bank fees, credit agency fees, legal and court fees;
+b. charge you our reasonable costs or fees in collecting money you owe us, including bank fees, credit agency fees, legal and court fees;

-c. start our debt process, which may in some circumstances lead to disconnection of the electricity supply to any property supplied under these terms and conditions.
+c.
+Start our debt process, which may in some circumstances lead to disconnection of the electricity supply to any property supplied under these terms and conditions.
 If your supply is disconnected, you may be charged fees.
-You can find a schedule of all fees on our website.
+These will be notified to you before your electricity supply is disconnected.

 You need to: